mikiw/ReactJsWalletIntegration/Readme.md

 ![](osmosis.jpg)

 ## Todo in future
+- Add a custom blockchain to Keplr via experimentalSuggestChain
 - Use eventListeners to hook up wallet events and remove text inputs (if possible).
 I'm sure there is a way to display balance when you change chain in Keplr.
 Also is there an API gateway to all Cosmos SDK blockchains to improve UI/UX?
 - Check 25 vulnerabilities in 1929 packages
 - Add store via Redux